synduce/Synduce/README_EVALUATION.md

 ./atropos benchmarks/list/mps.ml
 ```
 The reviewers may be interested in running the tool with the `--acegis` option to run the baseline
-algorithm, the symbolic CEGIS.
+algorithm (symbolic CEGIS).
 The `--ccegis` flag runs the concrete CEGIS algorithm that is
 discussed in Table 2.

 The flags that need to be used to turn the optimizations discussed for Table 3 are also explained in
-the help message.
+the help message(`-s` and `-t` are used together to turn off detupling and splitting systems of
+equations into subsystems).

 Note that in the version submitted for review, grammar optimizations are off by default and the
 `--no-gropt` flag has no effect.
 The `--no-simplify` option is also irrelevant.